Paul W. S. Anderson: Career

+Early work

-Anderson began his professional career as a writer on the British crime drama comedy series El C.I.D., which ran for three series, from 1990 to 1992, and starred Alfred Molina in its first two.
-He met producer Jeremy Bolt and they founded Impact Pictures in 1992, looking to raise money for Anderson's feature film debut as a director, from an action crime drama script of his own called Shopping.
-After much trouble securing funding, Shopping, which stars Sean Pertwee, Jude Law (in his first feature film role) and Sadie Frost, was released in the United Kingdom in 1994.
-The censors of the British Board of Film Classification were not happy with the film's violence and delayed its release for months.
-When it was eventually released, critics panned it, and some cinemas decided to ban it for promoting an "irresponsible" outlook.
+Anderson began his professional career as a writer on the British crime drama comedy series El C.I.D., which ran for three series from 1990 to 1992.
+He met producer Jeremy Bolt and they co-founded Impact Pictures in 1992, looking to raise money for Anderson's feature film debut as a director, from an action crime drama script of his own called Shopping.
+After much trouble securing funding, Shopping was released in the United Kingdom in 1994.
+The censors of the BBFC were not happy with the film's violence and delayed its release for months.
+When it was eventually released, critics panned it and some cinemas banned it for promoting an "irresponsible" outlook.
 In the United States, it received only an edited, direct-to-video release two years later.

-Anderson credits Shopping for inspiring Channel Four Films, who had financed it, to also finance the more successful Shallow Grave and Trainspotting films by Danny Boyle, which in turn, he believes, made critics reassess his film in a more positive light in later years, as one of the first in a new wave of British films concerning its youth.
-Shopping is Anderson's one and only British film, as he grew up watching American and mainland European movies, never imagining himself a British filmmaker.
-When Shopping was accepted in the Sundance Film Festival, American studios noticed its impressive look and style despite its relatively small $2 million budget, which led to opportunities in Hollywood for Anderson.
+Anderson credits Shopping for inspiring Channel Four Films, who had financed it, to also finance Danny Boyle's more successful Shallow Grave and Trainspotting, which he believes made critics in turn reassess his film in a more positive light in later years as one of the first in a new wave of British films concerning its youth.
+Shopping is Anderson's only British film, as he grew up watching American and mainland European movies, never imagining himself a British filmmaker.
+When Shopping was accepted into the Sundance Film Festival, American studios noticed its impressive look and style despite its relatively small $2 million budget, which led to opportunities in Hollywood for Anderson.